Black crested gibbon: Group living

-Mating

-Gibbons were previously reported to practice monogamous sexual relationships.
-They are known to form pair bonds, as well documented in the majority of gibbon species.
-Upon the discovery of single male, multi-female living groups, the question arose to determine if all females were mating.
-The observation that offspring of similar ages lived within a multi-female group confirmed that polygyny did in fact occur.
-The current hypothesis remains that both monogamous and polygamous relationships exist.
+Social organization and mating

+Previous research suggested that the black crested gibbon lives in family groups consisting of a monogamous pair and their offspring, but it has also been observed to live in polygynous social units.
+In polygynous groups, the black crested gibbon has been observed partaking in both intra-group and extra-group copulation.
+Males and females both defend territory and initiate mating behaviors, suggesting that neither sex dominates the other.
+This is further supported by the observations of multi-male and multi-female social units.
+Females determine their choice of mate, which creates hierarchical relationships between males in multi-male groups.

 There may be various selection pressures for polygyny within previously monogamous groups.
 Parents tend to be hostile towards maturing offspring, with males leaving the group more quickly than females do.
 Yet, upon tolerance by the mother, adult female offspring may remain in the group, as the group continues to forage and feed as family members.
 The mutual tolerance of females is likely to be caused by "weak territoriality of females".
 Further selection occurs due to the birth interval for a single female averaging 2–2.5 years.
 Male fitness would benefit from inseminating other females during a birth interval.
 This hypothesis is supported by the large scrotal size allowing for increased sperm production.
 Other observations have been made that males will share child carrying to place less of a burden on the female, delaying her interbirth time.
-The conflicting observations support the hypothesis that black-crested gibbons demonstrate both monogamous and polygamous sexual relationships.
+Habitat can also affect the mating behavior of gibbons.
+In large habitats with scarce resources, a larger, polygynous group is more ideal for defending territory despite the sharing of resources.
+The conflicting observations support the hypothesis that the black-crested gibbon demonstrates both monogamous and polygamous sexual relationships.

 Singing

-All gibbon species are known to produce loud and long song bouts, lasting for 10–30 minutes.
-The black-crested gibbon sings in the morning, sometimes in duets initiated by the male.
-The males choose the highest tree branches, often near ridges.
-The songs are thought to be used for resource defense, mate defense, pairbonding, group cohesion and mate attraction.
+As with all gibbon species, the black crested gibbon partakes in loud bouts of singing that are initiated by the male, often in duets or trios.
+The vocalization patterns are flexible and vary between species, with species that are more geographically and phylogenetically similar having more similar songs.
+The songs are performed in duets or trios, in areas that promote sound transmission, such as emergent trees or near ridges.
+They are used as a means of communication between groups to defend access to resources, space out territory, guard mates, and strengthen cohesion within the group, including pairbonding.
+Stronger, more coordinated and complex duets are a display of a mated pair's bond, and subsequently make the pair less attractive to other potential mates, which deters extra-group copulation.
+Other subadult members of a group may join in the song syncronous with one another.
+The black crested gibbon in particular is known for its coordinated, sex-specific songs that strengthen pairbonding and hierarchical relationships.